It comes as no surprise that greasy, cheesy, mouthwatering pizza is one of the most popular foods in America.

 “Some boxes have a paper liner in the bottom, and you can often remove that and be good to go,” Mallett said.

-Recycling Guidelines: Why You Can’t Simply Recycle Used Pizza Boxes
+Recycling Guidelines: Why Are Pizza Boxes Not Easily Recycled?

 Jeremy Walters, the Sustainability Ambassador for Recycling Simplified, Republic Services’ educational campaign to help communities improve their recycling, warned, “the grease and food residue on the bottom portion of the box contaminates the recyclable materials, adding to the nearly 30% of waste that ends up in America’s recycling bins.”